Meibomian Gland Dysfunction

 Diagnosing eyelid problems

 There are certain ways through which meibomian gland dysfunction can be identified.
-A slit lamp examination or simple meibum analysis may possibly be sufficient.
-Once meibomian gland dysfunction has been detected, patients may possibly require some form of surgery once this has been controlled through medical measures.
+A slit lamp examination or simple meibum analysis could be sufficient.
+Once meibomian gland dysfunction has been detected, patients could require some form of surgery once this has been controlled through medical measures.

 Effect on quality of life

 There is concern that MGD can affect a patient’s quality of life rather substantially.
-Patients can struggle to wear contact lenses and may possibly even find that their eyes look rather unsightly and puffy.
+Patients can struggle to wear contact lenses and could even find that their eyes look rather unsightly and puffy.
 This can have an impact on their personal and professional lives.

 Staging and Treatment of Meibomian Gland Dysfunction